Wolverine: Threats and conservation

 Female wolverines burrow into snow in February to create a den, which is used until weaning in mid-May.
 Areas inhabited nonseasonally by wolverines are thus restricted to zones with late-spring snowmelts.
 This fact has led to concern that global warming will shrink the ranges of wolverine populations.

 This requirement for large territories brings wolverines into conflict with human development, and hunting and trapping further reduce their numbers, causing them to disappear from large parts of their former range; attempts to have them declared an endangered species have met with little success.
 In February 2013, the United States Fish and Wildlife Service proposed giving Endangered Species Act protections to the wolverine due to its winter habitat in the northern Rockies diminishing.
 This was as a result of a lawsuit brought by the Center for Biological Diversity and Defenders of Wildlife.
+In November 2023, the United States Fish and Wildlife Service announced that it was adding the wolverine in the United States Lower 48 states to the threatened list.